 The British Isles (especially rich in coal and where the industrial revolution began) are the first place studied where the use of this fossil fuel is detected.

-There, in the third millennium BC it has been proven that it was a component of funerary pyres and by 200 BC there is evidence, in the same area, of commercial activity and of being used to dry cereals.
+There, in the third millennium BC, it was found to be a component of funeral pyres and by 200 BC there is evidence, in the same area, of commercial activity and of being used to dry cereals.
 Under Roman domination there are mentions of the sporadic use of coal, but until the Middle Ages it did not acquire relevant importance.

 The first coal used was simply collected from the beach, when this source was exhausted it had to go to coal mining.
 It began to be used massively with the first applications of the steam engine, both in industry and transport, especially in trains and ships.
 In these cases, the fossil energy of coal was converted into mechanical energy.

-Currently the main problems that it presents are pollution and sustainability, since it is a natural resource in the process of exhaustion.
+Currently, the main problems that it presents are pollution and sustainability, since it is a natural resource in the process of depletion.

-Like other fossil fuels, coal, when burning, emits mainly carbon dioxide (CO2) air, an atmospheric pollutant that is considered the main greenhouse gas.
-In addition, its extraction is increased by radioactive radon from the air and, depending on how it is done, the soil and water can be contaminated for wastewater that is not properly treated.
+Like other fossil fuels, coal, when it burns, emits carbon dioxide (CO2 ).
+Carbon dioxide is an atmospheric pollutant that is considered the main greenhouse gas, that is, that favors the greenhouse effect.
+In addition, its extraction is used to increase the radioactive radon in the air and, depending on how it is done, the soil and water can be contaminated for wastewater that is not properly treated.

-A coal-fired thermoelectric plant also produces nitrogen oxides (NO and NO2) and sulfur dioxide (SO2), which cause acid rain.
+A coal-fired thermoelectric plant also produces nitrogen oxides (NO and NO2 ) and sulfur dioxide (SO2), which cause acid rain.
 Nitrogen oxides are also toxic.
-Sulfur dioxide can be reduced considerably by desulfurizing the gases in the limestone stack (CaCO3), but then important gypsum residues and more carbon dioxide are produced.
+Sulfur dioxide can be considerably reduced by desulfurizing the gases in the limestone stack (CaCO3 ), but then significant gypsum residues and more carbon dioxide are produced.
 This process is not usually done if it is not required by law, due to its high economic cost.
 Plaster, ash and other solid particles emitted into the atmosphere can be reduced with filters.
 The plant also increases the natural series of atmospheric radioactive, mainly those of the radon family.